 The global pandemic has brought a change in the latest security trends.
-According to Akamai’s research, the main targets of cyberattacks are retail, hospitality, and travel industries, but corporate marketing systems or even web hosting companies aren’t safe from being targeted by assailants.
+The main targets of cyberattacks are retail, hospitality, and travel industries, but corporate marketing systems or even web hosting companies aren’t safe from being targeted by assailants.

 You can patch some security loopholes using robust attack prevention software, such as firewalls, Virtual Private Networks (VPN), and strong authentication.
 Yet, some attacks exploit human errors or misinformation, which is catching wind thanks to many people working away from the office.

 So, let’s look at the security trends for the coming 2024 and break down how you can protect your site and company against these web attacks.

 Cybercriminals are getting smarter and developing more complex ways for attacking websites.
 Furthermore, with the recent surge in botnets, the tools at the malicious hackers’ disposal are not restricted to their hardware anymore.

 Still, not all web attacks are as sophisticated as a Distributed Denial of Service (DDoS) or an SQL injection.

 But, let’s look at each of these common security risks more thoroughly.

 Weak Passwords Rank the Highest Security Risk

 According to the latest State of the Internet report by Akamai, over 100 billion credential stuffing attacks have been recorded over the past several years.
 The aim of this attack is accessing an account using stolen, hacked, or commonly used credentials.

 To add to those attacks, the UK cyber survey revealed that 23.2 million victim accounts worldwide used “123456” as a password - not to mention other combinations of easy-to-guess passwords.